krishnatejab17/Devops/README.md

 It will automatically copied all data from git master branch

 Now we can do changes in feature branch and merge them into master branch

+Now I created new branch called feature2 using the command:

+git checckout -b feature2

+and it will automatically copy all files in master branch.